• About Us

 Under this operation, federal immigration agents are reexamining refugee cases through new background checks, intensive verification, and reinterviews of refugees’ original stories of persecution.
 The initial focus is on approximately 5,600 refugees in Minnesota who haven’t yet been granted lawful permanent resident status (green cards), although many have pending applications.

-Although these individuals entered the United States through a legal and highly vetted refugee process through the US Refugee Admissions Program, many are now being detained—often without explanation.
+Although these individuals entered the United States through a legal and highly vetted refugee process through the US Refugee Admissions Program, many have been detained – often without explanation.
 This treatment is unjust, harmful, and unacceptable.

 Detentions related to Operation PARRIS began on January 9.
-Our resettlement network estimates that more than 100 refugees across Minnesota have already been detained, with many transferred to detention facilities in Texas within 24 hours of arrest.
+Our resettlement network estimates that more than 100 refugees across Minnesota were detained, with many transferred to detention facilities in Texas within 24 hours of arrest.

 The Department of Homeland Security has described Minnesota as “ground zero” for this nationwide effort, which it claims is intended to reduce fraud.
 However, the impact on refugee families has been swift and devastating.

-Our community is grieving the trauma being re-inflicted on people who already survived persecution, war, and displacement.
+Arrive Ministries clients, who have lawful refugee status, were among those detained.
+Our community is grieving the trauma re-inflicted on people who already survived persecution, war, and displacement.

 Refugees are admitted to the United States only after years of rigorous screening, background checks, and interviews.
 They are here legally.